Best Ultralight Sleeping Pads of 2025

 While inflatable pads can get holes, you can also patch them almost indefinitely, so if you take care of them, they can outlast foam pads.
 Inspect the thickness of an inflatable sleeping pad’s fabric to estimate its probable puncture resistance.
 Higher denier fabrics, such as those found on the Therm-a-Rest NeoAir XTherm NXT Max Sleeping Pad, are more puncture-resistant than lower denier ones.

 The more significant longevity issue of inflatables is the durability of the insulation.
 Synthetic insulation, like that used in the Sea to Summit Ultralight Insulated Air Sleeping Mat, can compress over time and become less effective.
-We recommend that you prevent moisture from entering the inside of your sleeping pad by inflating it with an inflation bag instead of your breath and then storing it uncompressed with the valve open.
+We recommend that you prevent moisture from entering the inside of your sleeping pad by inflating it with an inflation bag or electric pump instead of your breath and then storing it uncompressed with the valve open.
 Using an inflation bag can also reduce the chances of microbes growing inside your sleeping pad.

 Comfort

 When choosing the best ultralight sleeping pad, comfort is subjective, and some fastpackers are moving too quickly to prioritize it anyway.
-But for many of us, sleeping pad comfort is critical because we need a good night’s rest to feel good cranking out miles the following day.
+However, for many of us, sleeping pad comfort is critical because we need a good night’s rest to feel good cranking out miles the following day.

 Above are some of the sleeping pads we tested for size comparison.
 From left to right are the Therm-a-Rest NeoAir XLite Sleeping Pad, Therm-a-Rest NeoAir UberLite Sleeping Pad, NEMO Switchback Ultralight Sleeping Pad, Gossamer Gear Thinlight Foam Pad 1/8″, Sea to Summit Ether Light XT Air Sleeping Mat, Therm-a-Rest NeoAir XTherm Max Sleeping Pad, and Sea to Summit Ultralight Insulated Air Sleeping Mat.
 Photo: iRunFar/Ben Kilbourne